Alex-Nygaard/Book-Inventory/CodinGamePuzzles.md

 ## "Power of Thor Episode 1" Puzzle

+I made a critical and obvious mistake on this puzzle, in the sense that i forgot to move the Thor character.
+It frustrated me for a while that the program did not work, but the problem was that i did not change the `current_x` and `current_y` values when going a direction.
+Another smart trick that Khalid helped me with discovering was to reset the `move_string` every loop.
+It was very smart to first either set the value to "S" or "N", and then rather than using many `if/else`, simply **adding** either "E" or "W" to the already existing string.

 ```.py
 # light_x: the X position of the light of power
 # light_y: the Y position of the light of power